 Faculty are in a unique position to help students in distress.
-Students hold professors in high esteem and therefore, faculty are in the position to offer them the kind of advice and direction that they will consider carefully.
-During the process of teaching or advising, you may observe students showing signs of distress.
-An increasing number of faculty finds themselves the recipients of lengthy and often disturbing messages by email or social media.
-If you find yourself in the position of receiving personal information from students, they most likely view you as a compassionate and respectful listener.
-Faculty, for the most part, are not trained counselors, and even if they are, do not function in that role as professors due to the ethical mandates that discourage dual-role relationships.
-The challenge for most faculty is to define the most appropriate ways to help a distressed student.
-The following information is designed to assist faculty in making those choices.
+Students hold professors in high esteem.
+Thus, faculty can offer them the kind of advice and direction that they will consider carefully.
+During teaching or advising, you may observe students showing signs of distress.
+Some faculty receive lengthy and often disturbing emails or social media messages.
+If you find yourself in the position of getting personal information from students, they most likely view you as a compassionate and respectful listener.
+Faculty, for the most part, are not trained counselors, and even if they are, they do not function in that role as professors due to the ethical mandates that discourage dual-role relationships.
+The challenge for faculty is to define the most appropriate ways to help a distressed student.
+The following information can assist faculty in making those choices.

 Signs and Symptoms Warning of Student Distress

-- Excessive procrastination and poorly prepared work, especially if inconsistent with previous work
+- Excessive procrastination and poorly prepared work, notably if inconsistent with previous work

 - Infrequent class attendance with little or no work completed

-- Unusual dependency: hanging around or making excessive demands for contact outside of normal periods of association
+- Unusual dependency: hanging around or making excessive demands for contact outside of standard periods of association

 - Listlessness or frequently falling asleep in class